caoccao/swc4j/docs/parse.md

 # Parse

 `parse()` parses the code, but does not transform or transpile the code.
-The following features are supported:
+It is a light-weight API for code analysis.

+## Features

 * Analyze the AST
 * Capture the comments, tokens and AST
 * Analyze the scope
 * Update the AST via plugins on-the-fly

-It is a light-weight API for code analysis.

 ## Options